Zero-zer0/Huawei_Matebook_D_Hackintosh_OpenCore/Readme.md

 * **Use `USBInjectall.kext` to avoid potential USB map differences.
 However, customizing your own `USBports.kext` by [Hackintool](http://headsoft.com.au/download/mac/Hackintool.zip) is STRONGLY RECOMMENDED.
 You can read the help document inside for more details.**

-* This EFI may also works on Magicbook 14 Kabylake-R. ( Just I guess, it may need some minor modifications)
+* This EFI may also works on Magicbook 14 Kabylake-R. However, Layout-ID may need to set as `56` or `57` ( May need more modifications)

 * You may need to use your own System-UUID when you need dual boot with Windows 10.